Regional Transportation Commission of Southern Nevada

 The Regional Transportation Commission of Southern Nevada (RTC or RTCSNV) is a government agency and the transit authority and the transportation-planning agency for Southern Nevada.
 It was founded by the Nevada Legislature in 1965.

 RTC Transit

-The Regional Transportation Commission of Southern Nevada (RTC) transit fleet consists of 38 routes served by 387 vehicles.
+The Regional Transportation Commission of Southern Nevada (RTC) transit fleet consists of 39 routes served by over 400 vehicles.
 In 2009, RTC Transit carried 57,738,930 passengers in the greater Las Vegas Valley.
-RTC Transit consists of 33 fixed route service routes, four express service routes, and the Las Vegas Strip route The Deuce.
+RTC Transit consists of 33 fixed route service routes, four express service routes, and the Las Vegas Strip route "The Deuce".